 No visit to Cahuita, Costa Rica would be complete without exploring Cahuita National Park.

 Located just a five-minute walk from Cahuita’s downtown, the national park encompasses more than 55,000 acres of protected marine and land ecosystems, 600 acres of living coral reefs and 2,700 acres of land.

 There are many activities for visitors to the park.
 Explore the jungle on foot by taking one of the many hiking trails.
 Covered in sand, these routes are accessible to hikers of all levels.
-Experience the beauty of the Caribbean Sea by swimming or snorkeling around the living coral reef.
+Experience the beauty of Costa Rica's Caribbean coast by swimming or snorkeling around the living coral reef.
 Or, grab a paddle and take in all the sights and sounds of the jungle as you canoe or kayak on the Rio Estrella.

 The park is also home to hundreds of indigenous species of plants, animals and insects.
 Catch sight of mischievous monkeys, slithering snakes, beautiful birds and slow sloths as you make your way through one of Costa Rica’s richest forests.